Code-Institute-Submissions/ookale-Quiz-it-is-_JanResub/README.md

 - Lighthouse came back with good accessability.

+### Responsiveness
+- Whole page is responsive on smaller screens and mobiles

 ## Unfixed bugs
 - The radio buttons for the four choices are at the moment not vertically aligned.